CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 A special keyword:parameter in performing-lines that advances the player automatically to the named section.
 ### qwt_remove
 A special keyword in performing-lines that removes the player from the table completely.
 Doing this allows the player to repeat the quest from the beginning.
+### qwt_invite
+A special keyword in performing lines that invites the player who triggered the reaction in to your group (LOTRO fellowship or raid).
+This is necessary for loot-checks as the LOTRO chat is able to output "Loot (fellowship)" and not from any player in the general vicinity.
 ### playwrite.pwt commands
 Basically all command from *.pwt files can be used in performing-lines.
 Test the more involved one like playing synced music at your own peril.
 # How To Solo